Dorcastunmise/php-journey/READme.md

 ## Exception
     Exception is simply an object of exception class that describes an error.
 It disrupts normal flow of code execution.
 Can be thrown manually or as a result of error in the php (from built-in functions or from one's code).
 On 0can only throw exceptions if the instance of the thrown object is an exception class or instance of throwable interface.

+## Superglobal
+    1. $_SERVER: contains information about the server and execution environment.
+Use case:
+    i.
+To build basic routing.
+Routing allows us to structure the app in a better way. ii.